What’s the difference between single and doubled walled tents? When would you use one and not the other? Check out why here!

 A double walled tent is exactly what its name suggests.
 It’s a tent that consists of two layers.
 The inner tent and the rainfly.
 When pitched correctly, an air gap is created between them that lets the air circulate and evaporates any water that may form on the walls or collected there from the rain.

-When put up together, you get the best of both breathability and waterproofing.
+When the tent layers are put up together, you get the best of both breathability and waterproofing.

 These camping tents will also keep you drier in a storm for longer as the rain has to get through two layers, not one.
 If you are expecting rain, always take the fly!